The Dark (TV series): Production

-The series was commissioned by ITVX in July 2025, and is adapted from the GR Halliday 2020 novel From the Shadows, with the adaptation by Mark Hartley, Lena Rae and Nessah Muthy, with Gilles Bannier as director.
+The series was commissioned by ITVX in July 2025, and is adapted from the GR Halliday 2020 novel From the Shadows, with the adaptation by Matt Hartley, Lena Rae and Nessah Muthy, with Gilles Bannier as director.
 The series is executive produced by Ben Stephenson for Poison Pen alongside Preethi Mavahalli, Luke Woellhaf and Fern McCauley and Hartley.
 Matt Brown is series producer.

-The cast is led by Mark Rowley and Laura Donnelly and also includes Emun Elliott, Helen Baxendale, Rona Morrison, Cal MacAninch, Stella Gonet, Phil McKee, Tunji Kasim and Catherine McCormack.
+The cast is led by Mark Rowley and Laura Donnelly and also includes Emun Elliott, Helen Baxendale, Rona Morison, Cal MacAninch, Stella Gonet, Phil McKee, Tunji Kasim and Catherine McCormack.

-Filming begun in Glasgow, Scotland in September 2025.
+Filming began in Glasgow, Scotland, in September 2025.
 Filming also took place in Greenock that month.

+Broadcast

+The Dark was broadcast on ITV and ITVX from 12 July 2026.

+Reception

+Lucy Mangan in The Guardian noted the gothic tone of the series and praised the performance of Donnelly in the lead role, which along with the "style and confidence" of the series, "marks it out from the formulaic ITV herd".
+Mangan criticised some forced and awkward plot devices.
+James Jackson in The Times described the series as having the feel of a horror film, with a "grimly intense" performance by Donnelly, and a terrifying climax to the first episode, but noted a dryness and lack of wit within the dialogue.
+Anita Singh in The Daily Telegraph said that series is more "horror than police procedural" with the title being "a warning for viewers, to be taken both figuratively and literally" with a creepy tone "not for those of a nervous disposition", and a plot that could have been streamlined producing "long periods in between the shocking moments and cliffhanger endings that feel painfully slow and disjointed".